cosmok82/kmk_firmware/README.md

 >
 > <<FORK made for Raspberry Pi Pico and my personal 40% keyboard>>
 >
+Guide for Raspberry Pi Pico: Copy the kmk folder and the boot.py file to the root of the CIRCUITPY drive of RPi Pico.
+Then use a code.py to define the pinout and the keys of the keyboard.

 # KMK: Clackety Keyboards Powered by Python